 Observe the corresponding mode in the link and note down the number of nodes and their locations with respect to length of the link.

 Save the data using the file name Osc_Sineinput into your folder.
+This is the result for the first modal frequency.

 Compare the first dominant frequency (from FFT) with the natural frequency of the flexible link and state your observations.
 Explain any similarities or differences observed and the reasons behind them.